Skip to main content

 When you’re short on time, a quick routine can still leave you looking put-together.
 The secret is starting with well-hydrated skin; always apply your moisturizer and sunscreen first and give them a moment to absorb.
 Next, use a lightweight foundation or tinted moisturizer to even out your skin tone.
 Dab a small amount of concealer only where you need it, like the inner corners of your eyes, to instantly brighten your face.
 A cream blush tapped onto the apples of your cheeks adds a healthy, natural-looking flush.
 Finish with a coat of mascara and a swipe of your favorite nude lipstick for a simple, polished look.

-A Simple Look for Special Occasions
+A Simple, Elegant Look for Special Occasions

 For those moments that call for a little something extra, you can create an elegant look without piling on heavy products.
 The goal is a radiant, dewy finish.
 After prepping your skin, apply an eyelid primer to create a smooth canvas and prevent creasing.
 Velvet eyeshadows are fantastic because they glide on smoothly and don’t settle into fine lines like some powders can.
 Choose a soft, neutral shade to wash over your lids.
 Define your eyes with a soft pencil liner close to the lash line and a couple of coats of mascara.
 For your lips, select a creamy, neutral lipstick that’s a shade or two deeper than your natural lip color for beautiful, understated definition.